Visiting Barcelona in September 2023

 • It’s also a fantastic time to enjoy outdoor activities, like biking or sailing.
 Check out my post on taking a bike tour with Steel Donkeys!

-Barcelona weather in September
+Weather in Barcelona in September

 Tips for dressing appropriate in September in Barcelona